-Once you will proceed further from this point, the installer will remove some of the packages that are not needed for the InterWorx control panel.
-After proceeding with this prompt, it will complete the installation and you will get a message which will direct you to the control panel access.
+Once you proceed further from this point, the installer will remove some packages that are not needed for the InterWorx control panel.
+After proceeding with this prompt, it will complete the installation, and you will get a message directing you to the control panel access.

 -=-=-=-=-= Installation Complete!
 Next Step: License Activation! =-=-=-=-=-

 Also, check out http://www.interworx.com for news, updates, and support!

 At this stage, you have a choice to activate the license via the CLI or through the web browser by logging into the control panel.
 We will cover both activation methods here!

 Login to your server as the root user and enter the command below:

 You will be prompted to provide the license key of InterWorx, which will look something similar to this “INTERWORX_XXXXXXXXXX”.
 Enter the license key, and your activation process will be concluded.